Free now + $150 launch offer coming soon

 Methodology and transparency

-This comparison is based on publicly available product pages reviewed on 16 May 2026, with RentingSmart rent-collection claims rechecked against its own FAQ and pricing pages on 3 June 2026.
+This comparison is based on publicly available product pages reviewed on 16 May 2026, with RentingSmart rent-collection claims rechecked against its own FAQ and pricing pages on 3 June 2026 and tenant-portal availability updated on 7 July 2026.
 Landlord Wise is our own product, so we include both strengths and limitations.
 Products are grouped by relevance to self-managing landlords, not by sponsorship or affiliate payment.
 Features and pricing can change, so check each provider before choosing.

 Competitor comparison pages are not used as the source of truth for third-party feature claims; where possible, each provider’s own public pages, FAQs and pricing pages are preferred.